Ciprian Marica: VfB Stuttgart

 Marica warming up for VfB Stuttgart in 2010.

-On 23 July 2007, he transferred to German club VfB Stuttgart, after his former club, Shakhtar Donetsk, rejected another offer, from English team Derby County amongst interest from Manchester City.
-Marica signed a 5-year contract.
-Stuttgart sporting director Horst Heldt said: "Ciprian is a very flexible forward, and a permanent thorn in the side of any opposition defence, who fits outstandingly into our team.
+On 23 July 2007, Marica was transferred from Shakhtar to Bundesliga champions VfB Stuttgart for an €8 million fee.
+Marica signed a five-year contract and Stuttgart's sporting director Horst Heldt said: "Ciprian is a very flexible forward, and a permanent thorn in the side of any opposition defense, who fits outstandingly into our team.
 He wanted to join us desperately."